 In association with

-Prioritising your to-do's
+Prioritising your to-do list

-Prioritising your to-do's
+Prioritising your to-do list

 We tend to have more to do than we can manage.
 This worksheet gives you three methods of prioritising to choose from: